 Over the past few months, cryptocurrencies have regained their popularity on somewhat of a massive scale with tons of people jumping on the bandwagon to mine, trade, and invest in various digital currencies.
 This isn’t a bad thing by any means, but what isn’t so great is the impact it has on the gaming market.
 A very basic mining setup might run 4-6 graphics cards where a more advanced setup could have dozens.
 Mid-range graphics cards are generally the most popular to use in these setups due to having a good price vs. performance ratio for cryptocurrency mining, hence the massive shortage of all the most popular graphics cards.

 It’s not just mid-range cards either, with cards like the GTX 1060 and RX 580 basically impossible to buy, the cost of the higher end enthusiast cards like the GTX 1080 and 1080 Ti has slowly started to increase.
 With how fast mining is gaining popularity, it probably won’t be long until those high-end cards become hard to get as well.
+Even low profile graphics cards were affected.

 Nvidia and AMD haven’t let this trend go unnoticed, however, and there are some rather reputable articles hovering around indicating that they may be manufacturing GPUs specifically meant for mining.
 If this is accurate, and I’m hoping it is, we shouldn’t have to worry about future shortages to the same degree.